 If you liked this recipe, you might like:

-- 2 tbsp nescafe powder dissolved in 1 cup hot water
+- 2 tablespoon nescafe powder dissolved in 1 cup hot water

 - 1 cup heavy whipping cream 250ml